Skip to Main Content

 Go Paperless!

-State employees can suppress their paper Form W-2 and Form 1095-C through HR/CMS Self-Service Time and Attendance.
+State employees can suppress their paper Form W-2 and Form 1095-C through HR/CMS Employee Self-Service Time and Attendance.

 Going paperless helps employees get their forms faster, and is more secure.
 In addition, this saves the Commonwealth money and is environmentally friendly.
 View instructions on Mass.gov.

-OPEN HR/CMS SELF-SERVICE
+OPEN HR/CMS EMPLOYEE SELF-SERVICE

 Frequently Asked Questions